zeightOFFICIAL/portrait-manager/README.md

 ### Description

 Desktop application, management tool for portraits in the Pathfinder series of games.
 A lightweight, user-friendly, simple and mostly optimized tool for creating new portraits as well as modifying old ones.
 Allows the user to manage portraits more conveniently and quickly.
 Simplifies the process of copying, pasting, scaling and moving images.
 The application also allows the user to delete or change existing portraits.
 Supports both Kingmaker and Wrath of the Righteous.
-Requires nothing, no dependencies at all, apart from .NET Framework, which is 99% likely to be already installed.
+Requires nothing, no dependencies at all, apart from .NET Framework 4.7.2, which is 99% likely to be already installed.

 | Kingmaker | Wrath of the Righteous |